nckolvrrss/liferaft-challenge/README.md

-# Turborepo Docker starter
+# LifeRaft Coding Challenge

-This is an official Docker starter Turborepo.
+This project is based off an official Docker starter Turborepo with methods for customer form submission.
+Tailwind CSS has been added to provide some styling.

 ## What's inside?